topolvm/topolvm/deploy/README.md

 `kube-scheduler` need to be configured to use `topolvm-scheduler` extender.

-First you need to choose an appropriate `KubeSchdulerConfiguration` YAML file according to your Kubernetes version.
+First you need to choose an appropriate `KubeSchedulerConfiguration` YAML file according to your Kubernetes version.

 ```console
 cp ./deploy/scheduler-config/scheduler-config-v1beta1.yaml ./deploy/scheduler-config/scheduler-config.yaml